 The Natural Zone designation comprises habitats falling within the Section 3 map defined by the Wildlife and Countryside Amendment Act 1985 as areas whose natural beauty it is particularly important to conserve.

-The route falls within the Dark Peak Nature Improvement Area which forms part of an Ecological Restoration Zone proposed by the Making Space for Nature Review, 2011.
+The Dark Peak Nature Improvement Area is essentially an Ecological Restoration Zone.